 The IBISWorld Industry Report (2018) for bioplastics manufacturing in the U.S reported data about the products and services segmentation of bioplastics in the U.S. The central segment for bioplastics (34.1%) is starch-based bioplastics, whereas bioplastics from lignin were merged in the category of synthetic/others.
 Figure 3 shows the market shares of the different products and service segments in U.S. bioplastics production (IBISWorld 2018).
-The report illustrates the scarcity of lignin in current industry-scale applications because most bioplastic composite materials (e.g., ARBOFORM® and ARBOBLEND®).
+The report illustrates the scarcity of lignin in current industry-scale applications because most bioplastics are made from polysaccharides.
+However, the market offers some lignin-based plastic composite materials (e.g., ARBOFORM® and ARBOBLEND®).
 These composites consist of natural fibers and a thermoplastic made from lignin (Naegele et al. 2016).
 Though Asia is the most substantial contributor to the bioplastics market in general, Europe is the largest contributor to the lignin-based production of bioplastics and composites, followed by the U.S. (Barrett 2018).